-- c) plan and monitor the internal training and development of employees involved with the business relationships (Art.
-32); and - d) draft a report on his or her activities over the preceding year by the end of March of each year.
-This activity report shall be communicated to the FMA on request.
+- b) draft the internal instructions (Art.
+31); - c) plan and monitor the internal training and development of employees performing activities relevant to due diligence (Art.
+32); and 146 - d) draft a report on the compliance officer's activities over the preceding year by the end of March of each year and forward it to the management level and the investigating officer.
+This activity report shall be transmitted to the FMA on request.